ngLoL/ngL/README.md

 ## Purpose

 The purpose of this application was to enable competitive League of Legends players a way to understand their current season stats in a fun and interactive manner.
-We acknowledged that there are a lot great websites out there already that focus on a player's stats, but we wanted to add a new twist and engineer a UI that encouraged user interaction, while allowing the users to understand their stats more holistically through charts and graphs.
+During the conception of this project, we acknowledged that there are a lot of great websites out there already that focus on a player's stats, but we wanted to add a new twist and engineer a UI that encouraged user interaction, while allowing the users to understand their stats more holistically through charts and graphs.

 Fun Fact!

 We came up with the name "ngL" based on two reasons:
   1. The main reason being that our app was "not gonna lie" (like the acronym ngl) about your stats.
 HAHAHAHA... sorry, we know we are lame.
   2. Both of our last names end in "-ng" (Hong and Kang)